Actions to address Risks and Opportunities

 - Make sure that it’s easy to record and report risks and opportunities.

-Here at Mango we were fortunate that we had our risk management system was already in place.
+Here at Mango we were fortunate that our risk management system was already in place.
 We had developed one when we created our quality management system.
 See how we did it in this blog.

 So using those same fundamentals we created a risk process for information security that used a risk criteria based on likelihood and consequences.
 This helped create a list of risks based on priority.
 The higher the likelihood and the higher the consequences, the higher the priority for that risk.